top of page

 Horse Riding History

 The circus, during the 19th century, existed "by", "for" and "with" the horse.
 He is the actor and the vector of new stagings, with a narrative creativity specific to his "character".
-The horse is therefore central to the existence of the circus.
-Conversely, the circus holds a fundamental place both in the dissemination of equestrian knowledge and the demonstration, discussion and controversies of equestrian methods.
+The horse is therefore essential to the existence of the circus.

 History of the Theater

-The history of theater and theatrical studies bring together an immeasurable production.
-Even larger when one considers what has been written in France AND England.
-From the construction of the establishments, to stage play, to theatrical art, costumes and sets, scenography, through the life of actors, authors, censors, through registers, morality, politics, ... so much has been studied already.
-However, as reminded during a study day at Rennes 2 University in 2013, whole sections remain fallow among which the minor genres.
+TThe history of theater and theatrical studies encompass an immeasurable body of work, even more so when considering what has been written in both France and England.
+This includes everything from the construction of theaters to performances, theatrical arts, costumes, and sets, as well as scenography, the lives of actors, authors, and censors, alongside topics like registers, morality, politics, and more.
+So much has already been studied.
+However, as highlighted during a study day at Rennes 2 University in 2013, entire areas remain underexplored, including the minor genres.

 In France, in particular, a bias has distorted the theatrical field: the study of the past has long been made in the light of 20th century categories and contemporary classifications, especially linked to cultural policies and the organization of the Ministry of Culture from 1959.
-The circus being called "circus" (without the word theatre in it) since the end of the 19th century, and known in the 20th century as a spectacle without text or author, this genre was quite simply erased, obscured, ignored from theatrical studies - with a few rare exceptions - until the late 1990s.
+The circus has been called 'circus' (without the word 'theatre' in its name) since the late 19th century, and in the 20th century, it became known as a performance without text or author.
+As a result, this genre was largely overlooked, disregarded, and excluded from theatrical studies—except for a few rare instances—until the late 1990s

-The example of the theater-circus, as discussed in the book, also illustrates how cultural entrepreneurship and cultural innovation have been, since the end of the 18th century, performative processes, which generate in France, as in England, the emergence of activities, diversification, experimentation, novelties, variety and creativity within shows and theaters themselves, aside of what is usually considered mainstream of creativity: the geious pf the author.
+The example of the theater-circus, as discussed in the book, also illustrates how cultural entrepreneurship and cultural innovation are performative processes, which generate in France, as in England, the emergence of activities, diversification, experimentation, novelties, variety and creativity within shows and theaters themselves, aside of what is usually considered as the mainstream of creativity: author's genius.
 Well before recent considerations about what is perceived in France as emerging cultural entrepreneurship , since the years...
 2000 (see for example the synthesis of contemporary questions about the recent evolution of the sector, very well summarized here ), there has been cultural entrepreneurship among the private branches of theatricals and spectaculars.

-In recalling that circus was a theatre, and by recounting how and why the circus had obtain this status, the history of theater is dealt through an unusual aspect.
-The history of the circus is not told through the institution but through the strategies and means deployed by those who created it.
+In recalling that circus was originally developped as a theatre, and by recounting how and why the circus had obtain this status, the history of theater is dealt through an unusual aspect.
+The history of the circus is not told through theatrical institutions but through the strategies and means deployed by those who created it.
+In other words circus doesn't just tell us about the history of theatres, it tells us about theatricality and theatrical economics.

 History of Leisure

-Therein lies probably the greatest challenge of the comparison between France and Great Britain that the book carries because if the evolution of the history of the circus is similar on both sides of the Manche, the world of references and contexts are not the same as the historiography of the commercialization of leisure is very different in both countries.
+One of the greatest challenges of comparing France and Great Britain in this book lies in the history of leisure.
+While the evolution of circus history is similar on both sides of the Channel, the cultural references and contexts differ significantly, as the historiography of leisure commercialization varies greatly between the two countries.

-To summarize in a very caricatural way, the "making of culture" is not considered in the same way in France and in England.
-In France, the approach to culture is above all considered from the angle of Letters and that of the Author (creation) and " what makes literate" (dominant culture) while, in Great Britain and the United States, culture is considered as an expression or an achievement (performance).
-Also, what "is" and what "makes" culture is not identical depending on the territory and the space of expression.
+To put it very simply, the concept of 'making culture' is viewed differently in France and in England.
+In France, culture is primarily approached through the lens of literature, focusing on the Author (creation) and what defines literacy (dominant culture).
+In contrast, in Great Britain and the United States, culture is seen more as an expression or a performance.
+Additionally, what 'is' and what 'creates' culture is not the same depending on the region or the space of expression.

 These very distinct meanings, until the 1990s, have, by force of circumstance, structured thought patterns and very different analysis depending on the country, with the damage, in France, of concealing subjects from the historical field and social sciences, or of dividing them in a binary way (dominant /dominated culture, high/popular culture) whereas these subjects are no less derived from the processes of production and practices.

-In the same vein of shifts in meaning , but this time from a temporal point of view, the distinction between sport(s) and leisure is very recent, and dates from the second half of the 20th century.
-Even in English, for the previous periods, sports, theater, music etc. are included in the term "leisure".
-It is therefore rather anachronic to speak of "sports and leisure" in the 18th and 19th centuries, in France as in England, sports being considered that time a part, or synonym, of leisure - except when practiced for educational purposes and this is precisely another aspect addressed in the book via the role of horse riding.
+IIn a similar vein of shifting meanings, but from a temporal perspective, the distinction between sport(s) and leisure is a relatively recent development, dating back to the second half of the 20th century.
+Even in English, earlier periods treated sports, theater, music, and other activities as part of the broader concept of "leisure."
+Therefore, it is somewhat anachronistic to refer to "sports and leisure" in the 18th and 19th centuries, in both France and England, since sports were then considered a part of, or synonymous with, leisure—unless they were practiced for educational purposes.
+This distinction is precisely one of the aspects explored in the book, particularly through the role of horse riding.

-I rewrite it, these distinctions are very simplified, but these shortcuts are essential to underline the great conceptual differences between France and England, and to understand the part , in Anglo-American historiography, of works devoted to the commercialization of leisure in the 18th and 19th centuries.
-In France, the history of leisure is still in its infancy, despite Alain Corbin's seminal work (1998), which dates the phenomenon of leisure from 1850 to 1960 though in ENgland historians place it a century earlier (...), the commercialization of leisure is treated by many English and American historians as a determining process of economic history, urbanization, gentrification and sociability (for more information, see C. Hodak, 2000, here ).
-The fact that this angle is neglected in France* has produced, and probably still does , a lack of understanding about the process of commercialization of culture and the dissemination among a growing number of the population of common references.
+I’ll rephrase it: These distinctions are highly simplified, but these shortcuts are essential to highlight the significant conceptual differences between France and England and to understand the role that works on the commercialization of leisure in the 18th and 19th centuries play in Anglo-American historiography.
+In France, the history of leisure is still in its early stages, despite Alain Corbin's groundbreaking work (1998), which identifies the leisure phenomenon as occurring between 1850 and 1960, while in England, historians place it a century earlier.
+The commercialization of leisure is treated by many English and American historians as a key process in economic history, urbanization, gentrification, and sociability (for further details, see C. Hodak, 2000, here ).
+The fact that this perspective has been largely overlooked in France has led, and likely still leads, to a lack of understanding of the commercialization of culture and the spread of common references to an increasing portion of the population.

-Above all, this completely obscures the context of the emergence of a new profession, that of entrepreneurs at the very moment when the English are reappropriating this term, which is nevertheless originally, a French word.
-Entrepreneurs, particularly leisure entrepreneurs, are becoming a group all the more identifiable as their sector is fallow ground where everything is yet to be invented, imposing all the more on states and jurisdictions to rethink the laws which frame the authorizations to exercise this or that profession.
-In the world of shows, theaters and sports, these processes of innovation and legitimization are decisive in the definition of spheres of exercise, as well as in creative impulses and the invention of new spheres of production.
+Above all, this completely overlooks the context surrounding the emergence of a new profession: that of entrepreneurs, at the very moment when the English are reclaiming this term, which is originally a French word.
+Entrepreneurs, particularly in the leisure sector, are becoming an increasingly identifiable group, as their field remains largely untapped, with much still to be invented.
+This places greater pressure on governments and legal systems to rethink the laws that regulate the authorization to practice certain professions.
+In the world of performance arts, theater, and sports, these processes of innovation and legitimization are crucial in defining areas of practice, as well as in fostering creativity and inventing new forms of production.

-However, Du Théâtre équestre au Cirque does not present this issue from a theoretical angle.
-On the contrary, the history of the circus illustrates commercialization of leisure activities in the making.
-In this, the book illustrates a process at work via the trajectory of individuals who have embarked on a theatrical enterprise.
-On horseback.
+However, Du Théâtre équestre au Cirque does not address this issue from a theoretical standpoint.
+Instead, the book uses the history of the circus to illustrate the commercialization of leisure activities as they emerge.
+In doing so, it highlights a process at work through the journey of individuals who have embarked on a theatrical venture—on horseback

 Sources and Bibliography...